-The 20th Century management focus centered on market entry, market share, sales, revenues, and business growth.
-Most firms developed activities towards these well-accepted KPI's or MBO's.
-Unfortunately, the first era of the Internet investments uncovered the major change in business' new challenges.
-No longer were these premises satisfactory by themselves.
-Shareholders were rebelling and management is learning a new criterion of 'success'.
+Until recently, management practice centered on market entry, market share, sales, revenues, and business growth.

+Most firms developed activities towards these well-accepted KPIs or MBOs.

+Unfortunately, the first decade of Internet investment uncovered issues requiring major change in business approaches.

+No longer were conventional premises satisfactory by themselves.
+Shareholders revolted, and now scrutinize more closely the market potential of the companies they bankroll - by refining their expectations around business value.

-Clearly, the financial markets have shown that there are three new overarching focus points that are required for firms to succeed in the 21st Century.
-The first is: profitability (short and long term), the second is the management of 'relationships' (which include customers, suppliers, partners, franchisees, agents, intermediaries, and even competitors) and the third, is the foundation of a base of significantly detailed and longterm information or a 'knowledge' base.
-Additionally, new and provocative challenges voiced to business executives everywhere, is this area of relationships using knowledge to create profitability, accentuated by the recent thought leadership in the fields of marketing and customer relationship management (CRM):
+Clearly, the financial markets have shown that there are three new overarching focus points that are required for firms to succeed in the 21st century.
+The first is: profitability (short and long term), the second is the management of 'relation-ships' (which include customers, suppliers, partners, franchisees, agents, intermediaries, and even competitors) and the third, is the foundation of a base of significantly detailed and long-term information or a 'knowledge' base.